aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-1-2/_index.md

 This document describes changes to the Aspose.Cells API from version 8.1.1 to 8.1.2, that may be of interest to module/application developers.
 It includes not only new and updated public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
-## **Added Support for Warning if Font Substitution Occur**
+## **Added Support for Warning if Font Substitution Occurs**
-With Aspose.Cells for Java 8.1.2, the WarningInfo and WarningType classes, IWarningCallback interface, and SaveOptions.WarningCallback and ImageOrPrintOptions.WarningCallback properties have been added to allow the developers to receive warnings when font substitution occurs when converting spreadsheets to images, XPS & PDF formats.
+With Aspose.Cells for Java 8.1.2, the WarningInfo and WarningType classes, IWarningCallback interface, and SaveOptions.WarningCallback and ImageOrPrintOptions.WarningCallback properties have been added to allow developers to receive warnings when font substitution occurs when converting spreadsheets to images, XPS and PDF formats.

 {{% alert color="primary" %}}